dkarpliuk/sorted-coding-test/README.md

 Test project to read data from the UK Environment Agency Rainfall API.
 .Net version - 6

+# Project structure

+The following project structure helps us isolate part of the components:

+- SortedCodingTest.Api - where our API-related staff is (controllers, request/response models etc.)
+- SortedCodingTest.Host - where we place the host configuration (place to configure middlewares, app configuration etc.)
+- SortedCodingTest.App - contains logic used to integrate with an external Rainfall API + application level dto’s
+- SortedCodingTest.Rainfall.Client - contains logic used to call the Rainfall API.

 ## Setting Up

 To setup this project, you need to clone the git repo